Explicit Instruction

 We Do

 This stage involves doing tasks together.
 It is at this stage that we start to gradually release responsibility to our students.
-The teacher will often have a work sample on the board for students to help complete the missing steps.
+The teacher will often have worked examples on the board for students to help complete missing steps.

 You Do